-- Push the control lever down fully to the IGN symbol \bigstar The spark generator should cause a repetitive spark at the pilot and the pilot should ignite.
-If the pilot does not light after 10 seconds then lift the control lever upwards to the 1.
-OFF symbol • and wait for 3 minutes. - 2.
-Once the pilot is lit keep the control lever pushed down fully for up to 10 seconds. - Now slowly lift the control lever to the \mathbf{M} symbol, the pilot should remain lit and the central and front log burners 3. will also be lit.
-This is the LOW setting.
-If the pilot goes out, wait for 3 minutes and return to step 1. - 4. rear log burners. - To turn the fire off, lift the lever to the symbol to turn off.
-6
+- 1. Push the control lever down fully to the IGN symbol ★.
+The spark generator should cause a repetitive spark at the pilot and the pilot should ignite.
+If the pilot does not light after 10 seconds then lift the control lever upwards to the OFF symbol and wait for 3 minutes. - 2.
+Once the pilot is lit keep the control lever pushed down fully for up to 30 seconds. - 3.
+Now slowly lift the control lever to the 🕥 symbol, the pilot should remain lit and the burner will be in the LOW setting.
+If it goes out, wait for 3 minutes and return to step 1. - 4.
+To set the appliance to the HIGH setting, lift the control lever upwards to the 🔰 flame symbol. - 5 It is also possible to adjust the control knob between the \emptyset and the $\|$ flame symbols to achieve a mid setting. - 6 To turn the fire off, lift the lever to the \bullet symbol to turn off.

 IMPORTANT NOTE: Should the spark generator fail to provide a spark at the electrode it may be that a small amount of soot has fallen from the fuel bed onto the pilot assembly, causing a short circuit.
 If this is the case, ensuring the appliance is off and cold, this area can be cleaned with the thin nozzle from a vacuum cleaner.
 Alternatively check the battery is in good condition-the battery access cover is at the base of the appliance just left of centre.
+(Slide models only).

-It is also possible to light the pilot burner with a long taper whilst the control knob is being held in at the IGN symbol 🔭 .
+It is also possible to light the pilot burner with a long taper whilst the control knob is being held in at the IGN symbol 养.